Bankident Plus

 You must redirect your customer to the URL returned in the previous call to start the AutoIdent + QES or initiate via IDnow SDK.

-You can track the various status of this process by subscribing to the IDENTIFICATION webhook.
+You can track the various status of this process by subscribing to the [`IDENTIFICATION`](/api-reference/onboarding/webhooks/webhook-events/paths/identification/post) webhook.

-To retrieve the complete details of the identification, please use the GET Retrieve a person Identification API endpoint
+To retrieve the complete details of the identification, please use the [GET Retrieve a person Identification](/api-reference/identity/identifications/person-identifications/paths/~1v1~1persons~1%7Bperson_id%7D~1identifications~1%7Bid%7D/get) API endpoint.

 **Account Opening**

-Get Identification Account
+#### Get Identification Account

 Once an account has been created the IBAN can be accessed when required by requesting the identification account resource.